 It should come as no surprise that emotional labor is part of every wedding.
 Weddings are centered around living up to social expectations, managing people’s feelings, and making people comfortable.
 I’m sure you’ve already reached the not-at-all-shocking conclusion that women are doing the majority of the emotional labor for weddings, just as in everyday work and home life.

-Women find the checklists, assign tasks to their partners, give them deadlines, and think about the overall vision; leaving men to “do” half of it (if we’re lucky!) but exempting them entirely from the work of thinking about it.
+Women find the wedding planning checklists, assign tasks to their partners, give them deadlines, and think about the overall vision; leaving men to “do” half of it (if we’re lucky!) but exempting them entirely from the work of thinking about it.

 It’s the best day of her life!
 (And a trap for him.)